 To qualify as a “heavy” vehicle, an SUV, pickup or van must have a manufacturer’s gross vehicle weight rating (GVWR) above 6,000 pounds.
 You can verify the GVWR of a vehicle by looking at the manufacturer’s label, which is usually found on the inside edge of the driver’s side door where the door hinges meet the frame.
 Examples of suitably heavy vehicles include the Audi Q7, Buick Enclave, Chevy Tahoe, Ford Explorer, Jeep Grand Cherokee, Toyota Sequoia and lots of full-size pickups.

-Garden-Variety Passenger Vehicles
+Deductions for Garden-Variety Passenger Vehicles

 The tax breaks for passenger automobiles (defined to include light SUVs, pickups and vans) are less generous than those for heavy vehicles.
 The depreciation limits for passenger autos acquired after September 27, 2017, and placed in service during 2020 are: